-We are also concerned with the carve-out of regulatory instruments from this requirement, the Explanatory Memorandum states:
+We are also concerned with the carve-out of regulatory instruments from this requirement, as detailed in the Explanatory Memorandum:

 "The primary objective of the superannuation system does not affect the meaning of any law of the Commonwealth (other than this Bill).
 This means that the primary objective cannot be used to interpret any Commonwealth law other than this Bill.